 B.A., cum laude American Studies, Carleton College 1997

-David Horton joined the UC Davis faculty in 2012 after teaching at Loyola Law School, Los Angeles.
-His research focuses on wills and trusts, arbitration law, and contracts.
-In 2015, he received the Distinguished Teaching Award, and his article, “In Partial Defense of Probate: Evidence from Alameda County, California” (forthcoming in the Georgetown Law Journal) won the 2015 American Association of Law Schools Call for Scholarly Papers, and his other work has appeared or will soon appear in the Yale Law Journal, N.Y.U.
+David Horton joined the UC Davis faculty in 2012.
+His teaching and research focuses on wills and trusts, arbitration law, and contracts.
+In 2015, he received the Distinguished Teaching Award, and his article, “In Partial Defense of Probate: Evidence from Alameda County, California” won the Association of American Law Schools’ Scholarly Paper Competition.
+His other work has appeared or will soon appear in the Yale Law Journal, N.Y.U.
 Law Review, California Law Review, Northwestern University Law Review, Georgetown Law Journal, UCLA Law Review, Vanderbilt Law Review, Notre Dame Law Review, and North Carolina Law Review, and University of Colorado Law Review (twice), among others.
 He also wrote an amicus brief on behalf of contracts professors in AT&T Mobility LLC v.
 Concepcion, a high-profile Supreme Court case.

 Horton received his B.A. cum laude from Carleton College in 1997 and his J.D. from UCLA School of Law in 2004.
 At UCLA, he was elected to the Order of the Coif and served as Chief Articles Editor of the UCLA Law Review.
 He then practiced at Morrison & Foerster in San Francisco and clerked for the Honorable Ronald M. Whyte of the United States District Court for the Northern District of California.